 - Make time for your kids during the workday.
 Use your break times to meet your kids for lunch, Skype, or call them at a scheduled time to check in.

 - Don’t take work home.
 When you take work home, you are not available for your children.
-The summer will rush by, so savor this precious time with your children.
+The days rush by, so savor this precious time with your children.

 - Help your kids “make their own fun” during the day.
 Each week have the children plan specific goals and projects they want to accomplish like books to read or languages to learn.